Edith Holden

 Edith Blackwell Holden (26 September 1871 – 15 March 1920) was an English artist, writer and art teacher.
 She was influenced by the Arts and Crafts movement and specialised in painting animals and plants.
 While collecting flowers from a riverbank at Kew Gardens, Holden drowned in the Thames in 1920.

 Holden became famous following the posthumous publication of her Nature Notes for 1906, in facsimile form, as the book The Country Diary of an Edwardian Lady in 1977, which was an enormous publishing success.
-These, and her life story, were later the subject of a television dramatization.
+These, and her life story, were later the subject of a television dramatisation.

 Early life

 Edith Blackwell Holden was born on 26 September 1871 in Kings Norton, (now in Birmingham), Worcestershire.
 Edith's middle name honoured the physician, Elizabeth Blackwell.

 Her mother was Emma Holden, a Spiritualist and Unitarian, and former governess who wrote two religious books, Ursula's Childhood and Beatrice of St Mawse, published by the Society for Promoting Christian Knowledge.
 Her father, also a Unitarian and Spiritualist, was Arthur Holden, owner of Arthur Holden & Son's Paint Factory in Birmingham, town councillor and charity worker.
 The Holden family attended the Birmingham Labour Church.

 Before the death of Edith's mother Emma in 1904, from breast cancer, the Holden family had become spiritualists.
-After Emma's death the Holdens held regular spiritualist seances at home in Olton, with the intention of communicating with the spirit of their deceased wife and mother.
+After Emma's death the Holdens held regular spiritualist séances at home in Olton, with the intention of communicating with the spirit of their deceased wife and mother.
 Holden and her four sisters were instrumental in assisting their father with these communications.
 Holden's father recorded them in his own diary, which was anonymously published only weeks before his death, as Messages from the Unseen.